 - Honor the department's history while making changes in the physical environment, ourselves and operations to prepare the department for the future. - Continued to support opportunities for regional and national education and training opportunities for all personnel. - Work with City Council on strategic matters for the department. - EMS Levy re-authorization. - Continue WAC 296-305 Safety Standards for Firefighters compliance efforts by finalizing the adoption of updated policies and procedures. - Continue to improve the city's ability to respond to a large-scale incident or disaster in partnership with Snohomish County Department of Emergency Management. - Continue Emergency Management and Emergency Operations Center training and education opportunities for elected officials and staff. - Monitor inter-local agreements (ILAs) to ensure service to the city.

-The 2020 budget for this division reflects a reduction of one position, the Assistant Fire Chief; the position was changed to a Battalion Chief position that is now included in the Operations division.
+The 2020 budget for this division reflects a reduction of one position, the Assistant Fire Chief.

 FIRE DEPARTMENT - ADMINISTRATION DIVISION